andygrove/andygrove/README.md

 ### Open Source

-- I am a PMC member of [Apache Arrow](https://github.com/apache/arrow/), where I donated the initial Rust implementation and later donated the DataFusion query engine.
+I am a PMC member of [Apache Arrow](https://github.com/apache/arrow/), where I have made three major donations:

-- I believe that Rust and Apache Arrow together provide a great foundation for distributed systems and I created the [Ballista Distributed Compute](https://github.com/ballista-compute/ballista) platform to demonstrate the possibilities.
+- In 2018, I donated the initial Rust implementation
+- In 2019, I donated the DataFusion query engine
+- In 2021, I donated the Ballista distributed query scheduler

+I now work on Arrow in my spare time to help drive these projects forward.

 ### Hobbies